 In the Special Note, the allocation to each Finance Source shall be based on the risk and revenue sharing provisions applicable to each Finance Source, as stipulated in the relevant section of the Agreement.

-In addition to the reporting package referred to in point (b) of Part A of this Annex III, a separate reporting package shall be provided for each Finance Source that is consolidated in the EU financial statements, within the deadline and in the format indicated in point (b) of Part A of this Annex III, with the exception of the financial risk disclosures.
+The reporting package referred to in point (b) of Part A of this Annex III should include separate accounting data for each Finance Source , with the exception of the financial risk disclosures.]

 [or, in case there are no different Finance Sources defined in the Agreement]

-The accounting procedures applied by the Implementing Partner shall ensure that separate records are kept regarding the EU Guarantee in case the Agreement provides for support not only from the EU guarantee, as set out in Article 13(5) of the InvestEU Regulation, but also from other sources.]
+The accounting procedures applied by the Implementing Partner shall ensure that separate records are kept regarding the EU Guarantee in case the Agreement provides for support not only from the EU guarantee, as set out in Article 13(5) of the InvestEU Regulation, but also from other sources.

 In respect of the Portfolios, the notes to the financial statements referred to in point (a)(v) of Part A of this Annex III shall include sufficient details to allow the EU for the proper follow-up of the net available EU Guarantee and the associated risk exposure, as well as the related revenues and expenses at the level of those Portfolios.

-All reports under this Annex III (Parts A, B and C) shall be submitted through the InvestEU MIS in an unstructured form, except the reporting package that shall be submitted in accordance with point (f) above.
+All reports under this Annex III (Parts A, B and C) shall be submitted through the InvestEU MIS in an unstructured form.

 Part B. Annual Management Reporting requirements